WELCOME TO AIR WAR COLLEGE

 |Class Graduation Date

-* AWC will notify First 30 selectees of their selection o/a March 2017
+* AWC will notify First 30 selectees of their selection 01 March 2017

 Duty Status: Once checked-in, you are considered available for duty, under the oversight of the AWC Director of Student Operations (DA) and will be placed in casual status.
-The time after check-in is your time to finalize housing/TMO related issues, receive household goods/move-in, register dependents for school, etc. AWC policy does not authorize leave for HHG delivery once class begins on 18 July 2016.
+The time after check-in is your time to finalize housing/TMO related issues, receive household goods/move-in, register dependents for school, etc. AWC policy does not authorize leave for HHG delivery once class begins on 17 July 2017 at 0800.

 Early Reporting: Only personnel whose PCS orders reflect "Early Reporting Authorized" (ERA) can report prior to their Report No Earlier than Date (RNETD).
 Prior approval from the AWC Director of Student Operations is required -- send email to email@example.com with justification and desired date.